 QuickSilver Pro vs Azure OpenAI Service

 Azure OpenAI Service runs the closed OpenAI catalog (GPT-4o, o1, o3-mini) on Microsoft infrastructure with Azure-native compliance, Private Link, and Entra ID auth.
-For workloads where an open-source model is quality-equivalent, QuickSilver Pro serves DeepSeek V3 / R1 / V4 Pro at 6x–30x lower output cost and exposes them through the same OpenAI SDK — no resource group provisioning, no AAD setup, no Cognitive Services quota requests.
+For workloads where an open-source model is quality-equivalent, QuickSilver Pro serves the DeepSeek V4 wave (V4 Flash + Pro) at 6x–30x lower output cost and exposes them through the same OpenAI SDK — no resource group provisioning, no AAD setup, no Cognitive Services quota requests.

 At a glance